8 Welsh Festivals You Don’t Want To Miss

 The Hay Festival

 Nestled in the picturesque town of Hay-on-Wye, the Hay Festival is one of the world's largest and most prestigious literary festivals.
 Originating over 30 years ago, the festival was conceived by the Florence family around a kitchen table.
-From its humble beginnings in a pub garden, the Hay Festival has evolved into an 11-day extravaganza that attracts over 100,000 visitors.
+From its humble beginnings in a pub garden, the Hay Festival has evolved into an 11-day extravaganza that attracts over 100,000 visitors a year.

 Untitled design (35)